 This was the last appearance of the Dan Ketch/Noble Kale version of the Ghost Rider for close to ten years.
-John Blaze returned as the host for the Rider in Ghost Rider # 1 (vol. 3) and remains as the Ghost Rider in the current series.
-Dan Ketch finally made his reappearance in Ghost Rider # 23 (vol. 5) but the details of his whereabouts over the last decade and the fate of Noble Kale have yet to be revealed.
+John Blaze returned as the host for the Rider in Ghost Rider (2001) # 1 and remains as the Ghost Rider in the current series.
+Dan Ketch finally made his reappearance in Ghost Rider (2006) # 23 and the details behind his whereabouts and the fate of Noble Kale were revealed in Ghost Rider: Danny Ketch # 1-5.

-This story's title, "Reborn Again", is an homage to Ghost Rider # 50 (vol. 2), which also featured a "return" of the Noble Kale Ghost Rider.
+This story's title, "Reborn Again", is an homage to Ghost Rider (1990) # 50, which also featured a "return" of the Noble Kale Ghost Rider.

 A few months later, in what was a last-minute editorial decision, the Noble Kale version of the Ghost Rider reappeared in this issue of Peter Parker: Spider-Man written by Howard Mackie.
 Without knowing what was happening behind the scenes, it appeared to readers that Mackie wrote this issue as a reaction to what Velez had done with the character he created, casually disregarding everything that had been revealed in the last 30+ issues of Ghost Rider.
 Fortunately, this wasn't the case at all.